 |Size:||118 to 123 cm long (about 46 to 48 in)|

 |Weight:||100 kg (about 220 lb)|

 |Appearance:||Stocky bodies with mostly hairless skin, short and pointed ears, and piglike snouts; males have 2 sets of long, curved tusks|

 |Diet:||Leaves, roots, insects, small mammals, berries, fish, and bark|

 Babirusas are sometimes called “prehistoric pigs,” and for good reason.
 Their stocky bodies and curved teeth give them the appearance of an ancient animal.

-They are part of the swine family, which includes pigs, hogs, and boars.
+They are part of the swine family, which includes pigs, hogs, boars and warthogs.

 They have been depicted in cave drawings more than 35,000 years old.
 These unusual animals can still be seen today in their small native habitats.